PanMartinez/images-api/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.

+Application uses poetry for dependency management.
+To install dependencies, run `poetry install`.

+If you want to add a new dependency, update `pyproject.toml` and run `poetry update`.

 Application uses pre-commit hooks.
 Before committing anything, run `pre-commit install` to install them.

 ---